 Note that commercial vehicles are not covered.
 Also, emergency road service isn’t available in areas not regularly traveled or accessible by regular towing vehicles.

-If you become sick or injured while traveling, you may receive reimbursement for your medical treatment.
+If you or an immediate family member become sick or injured while traveling, you may receive reimbursement for your medical treatment.

 This coverage can pay for emergency transportation and evacuation in the event you become sick or injured and require this type of care.
 This benefit also includes coverage for repatriation of remains if you or a covered traveler passes away during a trip.